greenelab/czi-seed-rfa/manuscript.md

 The Human Cell Atlas (HCA) provides unprecedented characterization of molecular phenotypes across individuals, tissues and disease states -- resolving differences to the level of individual cells.
-The enormous opportunities for scientific advancement that HCA provides will depend on our ability to rapidly query, characterize, and analyze these intrinsically high-dimensional data.
-To facilitate this, HCA data can be compressed into fewer dimensions that preserve the important attributes of the original high dimensional data and yield interpretable, searchable features.
+This dataset provides an extraordinary opportunity scientific advancement enabled by new tools to rapidly query, characterize, and analyze these intrinsically high-dimensional data.
+To facilitate this, our seed network proposes to compress HCA data into fewer dimensions that preserve the important attributes of the original high dimensional data and yield interpretable, searchable features.
 For transcriptomic data, compressing on the gene dimension is most attractive: it can be applied to single samples, and genes often provide information about other co-regulated genes or cellular attributes.
 In the best case, the reduced dimensional space captures biological sources of variability while ignoring noise and each dimension aligns to interpretable biological processes.
-Our seed network will incorporate biologists and computer scientists from five leading academic institutions with other members of the broader HCA who will work together to create foundational technologies and educational opportunities that promote effective use of HCA data.
+Our seed network will incorporate biologists and computer scientists from five leading academic institutions who will work together to create foundational technologies and educational opportunities that promote effective interpretation of low dimensional representations of HCA data.
+We will continue our active collaborations with other members of the broader HCA network to integrate state of the art latent space tools, portals, and annotations to enable unprecidented utilization of a low dimensional catalogue of HCA data.

 ## Scientific Goals